-The issue of contrast of complex scenes at different spatial frequencies in the context of image processing and perception was addressed explicitly by Hess et al. 11 Contrast was defined in the Fourier domain as where A(u, v) is the amplitude of the Fourier transform of the image, u and v are the horizontal and vertical spatial quency coordinates, respectively, and DC is the zero-frethe whole image as well as to one-quarter or one-sixteenth subimages in nonoverlapping windows.
+The issue of contrast of complex scenes at different spatial frequencies in the context of image processing and perception was addressed explicitly by Hess et al. Contrast was defined in the Fourier domain as where A(u, v) is the amplitude of the Fourier transform of the image, u and v are the horizontal and vertical spatial frequency coordinates, respectively, and DC is the zero-frequency component.
+This definition was applied globally to the whole image as well as to one-quarter or one-sixteenth subimages in nonoverlapping windows.

-$$\frac{C(u,v)}{DC},$$ (5)
+$$C(u,v) = \frac{2A(u,v)}{DC},$$ (5)